Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 # Nix basics

-> How to install, remove, update a package
+> In this section, you will learn ...
 >
-> How to list and find packages
+> how to install, remove, update a package,
 >
+> how to list and find packages,
+>
-> How to check, rollback your profile
+> how to check, rollback your profile.

 At this point it's important to understand the underlying mechanisms of nix for libraries installation and management.
 Nix is made to allow different users to have different configurations and to switch between them but with *one and only one place where everything is installed* : /nix.

 One of the main benefits of using nix is that any user (understand non-root) is allowed to "install" packages in /nix.
-This package will be available in the user environment through some trees of symlink between /nix and ~/.nix-profile and ready to be used by any other user.
+These packages will be available in the user environment through some trees of symlink between /nix and ~/.nix-profile and ready to be used by any other user.

 Moreover, thanks to profiles, a single user can easily switch between different configurations.